Uniform arrangements from September 2017

 Our uniform is:

 - An outdoor coat is allowed during bad weather.
-However, this must be removed when arriving for lessons, the assembly hall, in the dining room, etc. The coat should be in addition to, not instead of, academy zip tops or sweatshirts.
+However, this must be removed when arriving for lessons, the assembly hall, in the dining room, etc. The coat should be in addition to, not instead of, the school blazer.

 These items are also allowed:

-- Plain head scarves or caps worn for religious or cultural reasons.
+- Plain black or grey head scarves or head coverings worn for religious observance.

 - Earrings no larger in diameter than a 10p piece.